 In case this acronym feels familiar, no — OMAD is not to be confused with GOMAD, which refers to the practice of drinking a gallon of milk a day in order to gain muscle.

-Most people use OMAD to lose weight or similarly improve their body composition.
+Most people use OMAD to lose weight and improve their body composition.

-While the concept of eating only one meal a day might seem extreme at first glance, less frequent meals have been the norm throughout much of human history.
+The concept of eating only one meal a day might seem extreme in the context of the standard American diet of three meals a day with snacks in between.
+But eating less frequent meals has been the norm throughout much of human history.

-For most of the past 2 million years, humans were apex predators, feasting on large prey called megafauna and then fasting until the next successful hunt.
+From 2 million to 10,000 years ago, humans were apex predators, feasting on large prey called megafauna, and then fasting until the next successful hunt.

 Fast forward to just a few thousand years ago, and fasting was still the norm.
 “The Romans believed it was healthier to eat only one meal a day,” food historian Caroline Yeldham explains to BBC News.
 “They were obsessed with digestion and eating more than one meal was considered a form of gluttony.”